LLM-Text Watermarking based on Lagrange Interpolation: Security Evaluation

-Theorem~\ref{th:binomial} provides us with a tool to evaluate the probability that Algorithm~\ref{alg:watermark_extraction} extracts the identity $K$ correctly.
-The algorithm fails to give the true $K$ if there is a subset of $F$ or more random points (whose total number is $R$) sitting on the same straight line.
-The probability of this event is
+Theorem~\ref{thm:rand_collinearity} provides us with a tool to evaluate the probability that Algorithm~\ref{alg:watermark_extraction} extracts the watermark correctly.
+For a \emph{fixed} non-vertical line $\ell$, the probability that it contains exactly $k$ of the $R$ points is

 \begin{example} Consider a toy example, where calculations are done in $GF(2^8)$, i.e. $n=8$.
 We have $F=4$ points lying on a straight line and $R=16$ random points.
 The probability that four random points belong to a straight line is